shridharkr/circuit-oneops/packs/doc/solrcloud.md

 -- GoTo oneops web link and create assembly .
 #### Design Phase
  * Add a "New Platform".
- * Choose "SolrCloud" pack in "walmartLabs" pack source.
+ * Choose "SolrCloud" from the pack source.
 Save and Commit the design.
  * Click on the "solrcloud" component .
  * Click on the "user-app" Component and add the developers ssh keys.